hvaandres/hvaandres/README.md

  <li> 🤯 I'm a Security Software Engineer & DevOps Engineer, currently mentoring other engineers on Infrastructure as Code (Terraform, Docker, Kubernetes) and cybersecurity </li>
  <li> 🤓 I'm involved in various open-source projects related to Android, iOS, Python, MLOPS, and many others </>
  <li> 🌱 I'm currently expanding my knowledge in Machine Learning & Artificial Intelligence </li>
- <li> 🎯 My goal is to become a Principal Security Software Engineer </li>
+ <li> 🎯 My goal is to become a Principal Security Software Engineer or Product Engineering Manager </li>
  <li> 🤔 I’m looking to help other individuals get into the tech world by teaching them how to code </li>
  <li> 💬 Please feel free to contact me with any questions or inquiries.
 I'm always happy to help! </li>
  <li> 😄 Pronouns: He/Him/His </li>